 - Learn how customers prefer to hear from you, so you don’t waste time and money on unsuccessful communication methods.

-- Keep getting in touch with the existing customers.
+- Keep getting in touch with existing customers.

-Hold tightly onto your customers and assure them that they will continue to pursue the mutual relationship.
+Hold tightly to your customers and assure them that they will continue to pursue the mutual relationship.

 - Recognize the early signals of customer turnover.